 The outstanding judokas of the Olympic Games

 .
-Tadahiro Nomura, the only judoka triple Olympic champion in individual.
-He won the -60kg category in 1996, 2000 and 2004.
+Tadahiro Nomura, the only judoka to have won three individual Olympic titles.
+He won titles in the -60kg category in 1996, 2000 and 2004.

 .
-Teddy Riner Double Olympic champion in individual 2012 and 2016; and Olympic champion by team 2020.
+Teddy Riner Double individual Olympic champion in 2012 and 2016; and 2020 Olympic team champion.
 All in the +100kg category

 .
-Ryōko Tani, the first woman double Olympic champion in 2000 and 2004 in the -48kg.
+Ryōko Tani, the first female double Olympic champion in 2000 and 2004 in the -48kg class.

 The standards of kimonos for the Olympic Games